-The Women's Resource Center (WRC) is an advocacy collaborative focused on women and gender issues.
+The Women's Center (WC) is an advocacy collaborative focused on women and gender issues.
 It provides the Boston College community with a forum to discuss contemporary social topics through empowering educational programs; nurturing peer-to-peer support groups; and outreach awareness campaigns.

-The Women’s Resource Center (WRC) was founded in 1973 to support, educate, and empower women and men in the full attainment of their intellectual, emotional, social, and spiritual goals through a wide variety of services and programs.
+The Women’s Center (WC) was founded in 1973 to support, educate, and empower women and men in the full attainment of their intellectual, emotional, social, and spiritual goals through a wide variety of services and programs.

-The very passionate staff of the WRC consists of a full-time director, three graduate assistants, and eight undergraduate students who are committed to assisting students in their journey at Boston College.
-The WRC is located in McElroy 141 and is open from 10:00 am to 4:00 pm each weekday throughout the academic year.
+The very passionate staff of the WC consists of a full-time director, three graduate assistants, and eight undergraduate students who are committed to assisting students in their journey at Boston College.
+The WC is located in McElroy 141 and is open from 10:00 am to 4:00 pm each weekday throughout the academic year.

-Throughout the years, the WRC has continued to offer programming and remain a safe space for all students on campus.
-Visit a comprehensive archive of past photos, flyers, and articles about the WRC here.
+Throughout the years, the WC has continued to offer programming and remain a safe space for all students on campus.
+Visit a comprehensive archive of past photos, flyers, and articles about the WC here.